2020 Replacement Operating Millage

 - In order for the District to receive its full per pupil foundation allowance from the state, the District must levy 18 mills on non-homestead properties.

-- An increase of 2 mills on the ballot, while restricting the District to levy no more than 18 mills, to restore and maintain the 18 mills and guard against losing money due to a future Headlee Amendment rollback.
+- An increase of 2 mills on non-homestead property, while restricting the District to levy no more than 18 mills, to restore and maintain the 18 mills and guard against losing money due to a future Headlee Amendment rollback.

 - Currently, due to the Headlee rollback, Southfield Public School District is levying around 14.9377 mills.